BakelLab/vRAPID/docs/run_QC.md

 ### Purpose

 This script is the third step for the vRAPID pipeline for the Bakel Lab.
 It uses `bamtools` to split the input file, before running `picard`.
 Then, using `samtools depth`, the coverage information is obtained.
 Then `kraken2` is used on a subsampled FASTQ files, outputting the `kraken_report.out`.
-Lastly, it calls on two other scripts, [`taxanomic_breakdown.R`] and [`plot-coverage-report.R`], before outputting the final `qualityControl.pdf` for each sample.
+Lastly, it calls on two other scripts, `taxanomic_breakdown.R` and `plot-coverage-report.R` (see below for more information), before outputting the final `qualityControl.pdf` for each sample.

 ## Script Usage